gpzhu/enmRoute/README.md

 ## Alternatively, you can use other thresholds (e.g., mtp) to get binary prediction, see detail in thd function.
 ## rc <- thd(pred1 = pred1, points = occ, type = "mtp", binary = TRUE)
-## User may also chouse an arbitary threshold that between 0-1000, see discussion on threshold in survey route optimization.
+## User may also chouse an arbitary threshold (here 388) that between 0-1000, see discussion on threshold in survey route optimization.
 ## rc <- thd(pred1 = pred1, threshold = 388, binary = TRUE)

 # Get the buffering of introducted distributional records, the buffering distance unit is meter.